 As for some American politicians and military personnel’s discussions over the possibility of bombing Chinese coastal cities, they are plenty online in both languages.
 I’ve got enough of being your secretary.
 Do your own research (including CIA’s indirect funding program related to that repulsive cult Falungong.
 Here is a keyword: democracy endowment).

 In fact, bombing is more than just a discussion in words.

-Let me say this again, for the last time, Mao Zedong’s statement was a response to war threat.
+Let me say this again, for the last time, Mao Zedong’s statement was a response to a war threat.
 If you are sensible, you wouldn’t arrogantly think he believed China could win a war without strategy and resources.
 Please don’t put your own silly idea into a great military strategist’s mind.

 Regarding freedom of religion, do you know how many churches and mosques have been built in China in recent decades?
 Even in small towns and villages?
 In fact, the Chinese government is dangerously facilitating some imported aggressive religious practices which are rather detrimental to Chinese society.

 You can’t be bothered to read the original documents, can’t be bothered to do your own research, and can’t be bothered to back up your claims with evidence or figures but just throw your conclusions and attacks around to vent your hatred for Chinese civilization in general and Chinese government in particular, while accusing anyone who disagrees with your view as being brainwashed.
 There is absolutely no problem with me if you prefer to remain in darkness and enjoy your ignorance.

 All Things Chinese

 Bo’s name will shine in history, while those who framed him and prosecuted him would be remembered forever as wretched clowns.

 History will also remember Wen Jiabao (a man behind the smear campaign against Bo) who claimed that to save America is to save China and spent $586 billion in the stimulus package to help the US out of the 2008 crises, yet now resulted in China being accused of getting America deep in debt.